joao-frohlich/cpython/Doc/library/ast.rst

    available, but they will be removed in future Python releases.
    In the meantime, instantiating them will return an instance of a different class.

-.. deprecated-removed:: 3.13 3.15

-   Previous versions of Python allowed the creation of AST nodes that were missing required fields.
-Similarly, AST node constructors allowed arbitrary keyword arguments that were set as attributes of the AST node, even if they did not match any of the fields of the AST node.
-This behavior is deprecated and will be removed in Python 3.15.

 .. note::
     The descriptions of the specific node classes displayed here